Milo Yiannopoulos event misses Berkeley deadlines

 Last week, Berkeley College Republicans brought in conservative commentator Ben Shapiro for a two-hour speech that went relatively smoothly despite drawing 1,000 protesters, but which also cost the university an estimated $600,000 in additional security.

-“The University cannot defend spending hundreds of thousands of dollars to provide security arrangements for events based on a press release and inconsistent schedules,” said Mr. Mogulof.
+“The University cannot defend spending hundreds of thousands of dollars to provide security arrangements for events based on a press release and inconsistent schedules,” wrote Mr. Mogulof.
 “To be clear, Berkeley Patriot may still continue with planning its ‘Free Speech Week’ if it is able to confirm its speakers, confirm its schedules, and comply with UCPD’s security requirements.”

 More than 200 Berkeley faculty and graduate students have signed an open letter calling for a boycott of all classes and campus activities during the four-day event, saying that students and faculty have “already had their lives threatened for speaking out against Milo and his followers.”